 Clari automatically tracks critical sales activity data from a variety of systems, including email, calendar, sales enablement tools, and more, so reps don't have to manually add it to the CRM.
 This data is then visualized in a single pane for reps and managers alike, giving them the power to inspect the health of their deal in 4 easy steps.

-Deals are dynamically changing every day, sometimes every hour—deal size goes up and down, close dates get pushed in or out, forecast categories are updated.
-Some changes are good and indicate a deal is on track, but others can be worrisome and might require more attention.
+Deals are dynamically changing every day and sometimes every hour.
+Deal size goes up and down, close dates get pushed in or out, forecast categories are updated.
+Some changes are good and indicate that a deal is on track, but others can be worrisome and might require more attention.

-Clari automatically alerts changes to specific fields in CRM, like deal size, rep forecast and close date by color coding them so you know exactly what is happening.
-If the field is highlighted in green, that’s a positive movement.
-If it’s in red, that’s negative.
+Clari automatically highlights changes to specific fields in CRM like deal size, rep forecast, and close date by color coding them so you know exactly what is happening.
+If the field is highlighted in green, that's a positive movement.
+If it's in red, that's negative.
 Blue is a nondirectional update.

-As a sales manager, you no longer have to ask what’s happening to your rep's deals, you can just glance at them and instantly see if there are positive or negative changes.
-Clari draws your focus to the areas of the deals that matter so you don’t have to spend time with time consuming interrogation.
+As a sales manager, you no longer have to ask about what's happening to your reps' deals; you can just glance at them and instantly see if there are positive or negative changes.
+Clari draws your focus to the areas of the deals that matter so you don't have to spend time on time-consuming interrogation.

 Clari provides an AI-powered opportunity score based on historical data looking at factors involved in past closed won and closed loss deals.
 Some of those data points might include: